News

 The Ashes 2025/26 will commence on November 21 in Perth.

-Apart from the ongoing white-ball series against the Men in Blue, Australia have just one target to focus on – the Ashes 2025/26.
-The quest for the urn is all set to commence from November 21 in Perth.
-England, who have stacked their bowling unit with some serious options will be eyeing to come hard at their arch-rivals in the two month red-ball extravaganza.
+Apart from the ongoing white-ball series against India, Australia have another target to focus on – The Ashes 2025.
+The quest for the urn is set to commence on November 21 in Perth.
+England, who have stacked their bowling unit with remarkable options, will be eyeing to come hard at their arch-rivals in the two-month red-ball extravaganza.

-Having said that, the Aussies are yet to wrap their heads around the XI for the Test series.
-With Beau Webster and Cameron Green as contenders for the all-rounder’s spot(s), the latter was ruled out of the ODI series against India with a side strain.
-Skipper Mitchell Marsh voiced that Green was okay and the injury is on the minor end.
+Having said that, the Aussies are yet to lock the starting XI for the Test series.
+Beau Webster and Cameron Green are the contenders for the all-rounder’s spot.
+The latter, however, was ruled out of the ODI series against India with a side strain.
+Skipper Mitchell Marsh recently stated that Green was all right and the injury is on the minor end.

-However, when asked whether Marsh was himself ready to get a call-up to the Ashes squad, the Australian white-ball skipper had a hilarious response up his sleeve.
-His response, in a way stated that he is not even thinking about making a comeback to the red-ball format in the recent future.
+However, when asked whether Marsh was himself ready for a call-up to the Ashes squad, the Australian white-ball skipper had a hilarious response up his sleeve.
+His response, in a way, stated that he is not thinking about making a comeback to the red-ball format in the near future.
 The home side have concerns about the availability of skipper Pat Cummins as well, which is the bigger problem to worry about.

 ‘I’ve got tickets to day one and two.
 Haven’t asked the wife yet, so that’s about as much thought as I’ve given it”, replied Marsh about his Ashes chances.